wangyongqi558/MMP_OV_VidVRD/README.md

 # MMP_OV_VidVRD
-Multi-modal Prompting for Open-vocabulary Video Visual Relationship Detection(AAAI2024)
+This is the implementation for the paper "Multi-modal Prompting for Open-vocabulary Video Visual Relationship Detection"(AAAI2024).
+#Prerequisites